Changes proposed for the Finance bill 2020 – Are you prepared?

 The judgement on 24th January 2019, ruled that the UK rule that limits the scope of claiming the relief only on investments in UK companies opposed the EU rules that allowed free movement of capital.

-The proposals presented in the Finance Bill 2019/20 will make the relief applicable to investments that have been invested anywhere in the world.
+The proposals in the Finance Bill 2019/20 will make the relief applicable to investments done anywhere in the world.

 6. Exemption of medical courier vehicles

-Medical courier charities that use blood bikes and other vehicles to carry medical supplies in an emergency are now exempted from vehicle excise duty (VED) or road tax.
-Previously, only vintage cars and emergency vehicles such as police and ambulances were exempted from vehicle excise duty (VED).
+Medical courier charities that use blood bikes and other vehicles to carry medical supplies in an emergency will no longer have to pay vehicle excise duty (VED) or road tax.
+Previously, only vintage cars and emergency vehicles such as police and ambulances had this advantage.

 7. Increase in stamp duty land tax SDLT

-Recently, Professional bodies demanded that stamp relief claims on the demerger of unlisted companies and arrangements made for reduction of capital should be made viable.
+Recently, Professional bodies demanded that stamp relief claims on the demerger of unlisted companies.
+Moreover, they demanded arrangements made for reduction of capital should be made viable.

 After consideration, the additional charge of 1% for stamp duty land tax SDLT imposed on non-residents on the purchase of property in the UK has finally been abolished.